 Tools

-Airtight container with a plastic lid – I use a glass jar with a piece of parchment paper between the metal lid and tincture to prevent the alcohol from corroding the metal.
+Airtight container with a plastic lid – I use a pint mason jar with a piece of parchment paper between the metal lid and tincture to prevent the alcohol from corroding the metal.

-Amber glass bottles – I use these ones.
+Amber dropper bottle – I use these ones.

 A fine mesh strainer or cheesecloth